-- 1. Listed individually in the National Register of Historic Places (a listing maintained by the department of interior) or preliminarily determined by the secretary of the interior as meeting the requirements for individual listing on the National Register; - 2.
-Certified or preliminarily determined by the secretary of the interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the secretary to qualify as a registered historic district; - 3.
-Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the secretary of the interior; or - 4.
+- 1. Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - 2.
+Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - 3.
+Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - 4.
 Individually listed on a local inventory of historic places that has been certified by the South Carolina Department of Archives and History.

-Improvement means any alteration, addition, or structural repair to an existing structure where Asubstantial improvement@ or Asubstantial damage@ is not a factor.
+Improvement means any alteration, addition, or structural repair to an existing structure where "substantial improvement" or "substantial damage" is not a factor.

 Lowest floor means the lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood resistant enclosure, usable solely for the parking of vehicles, building access, or storage in an area other than a basement area is not considered a building=s lowest floor; provided that such enclosure is not built so as to render the structure in violation of this ordinance.
+An unfinished or flood resistant enclosure, usable solely for the parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's lowest floor; provided that such enclosure is not built so as to render the structure in violation of this ordinance.